5 KPIs For Evaluating Payroll Processing

 Payroll management can range from IT time running the system to accounting time and then to those tasked with oversight and ensuring the system is updated and accurate.
 Responding to errors, fielding questions, and even collecting and processing time sheets and work reports requires more staff, all of whom need specialized training to ensure high quality service delivery.
-Having a KPI that tracks staff tasks connected to payroll will help you identify how well managed your payroll is
+Having payroll KPI that tracks staff tasks will help you identify how well-managed your payroll is.

 In any human process, especially one as complex as payroll management, errors are inevitable.
 Errors could be overpayment, underpayment, or missed payment.
 Measuring how many errors get through, what kind of errors are most common, and how quickly they are corrected contributes to lowering the number of errors and preparing solutions for those that happen anyway